MediaComem/comem-devmobil/subjects/js-closures/README.md

 }
 ```

-When you pass a primitive value to a function in JavaScript, its **value** is passed, *not a reference* to the variable.
+When you pass a primitive value to a function in JavaScript, its **value** is passed, *not a reference* to the variable holding it.

 So each `rank()` function will keep a reference to its own `nbValue` variable, which had a different value at every iteration of the `for` loop.